artgobblers/art-gobblers/README.md

 forge snapshot
 ```

-## Audit
+## Audits

-Art Gobblers engaged Spearbit to audit the security of these contracts.
-The audit did not uncover significant flaws that could result in the compromise of the target system.
+Art Gobblers engaged Spearbit and C4 to evaluate the security of these contracts.

 ## License
 [MIT](LICENSE) Copyright 2022 Art Gobblers